-A further test that requires a more advanced external field stimulus consists in computing the spin wave dispersion as described in Ref.
-38. Here, a Ni80Fe20 magnonic waveguide track with $1\,\mu m$ length, 50 nm width, and 1 nm thickness is used, and spin waves are excited using a field pulse given by $H(t) = H_e$ sinc $[k_C(x - x_0)]$ sinc $[k_C(y - x_0)]$ sinc $[2\pi f_C(t - t_0)]$ .
-Boris has a provision for input stimuli specification using mathematical formulas, simultaneously allowing spatial and temporal dependences.
-Here, the excitation field amplitude was set to $H_e = 400 \text{ kA/m}$ , frequency cutoff $f_c = 500 \text{ GHz}$ , and wave-vector cutoff $k_c = 2\pi \times 0.1255 \text{ rad}/$ nm, as specified in Ref.
-38. Using the Nyquist criterion, a time sampling interval of 1 ps and a spatial sampling interval of 4 nm along the $1 \,\mu$ m long track were used.
-The excitation was applied in the center of the track for a duration of $2t_0$ , with a temporal sinc pulse center $t_0 = 200$ ps.
-Three spin wave geometries are possible, depending on the direction of the bias field, namely, (i) backward volume for the bias field along the length, (ii) forward volume for the bias field along the thickness, and (iii) surface spin waves for the bias field along the width.
+A further test which requires a more advanced external field stimulus consists in computing the spin wave dispersion as described in Ref.
+[38].
+Here a Ni80Fe20 magnonic waveguide track with 1 $\mu$ m length, 50 nm width and 1 nm thickness is used, and spin waves are excited using a field pulse given by: H(t) = He sinc(kC(x-x0)) sinc(kC(y-x0)) sinc(2 $\pi$ fc(t-t0)).
+Boris has a provision for input stimuli specification using mathematical formulas, simultaneously allowing spatial and temporal dependence.
+Here the excitation field amplitude was set to He = 400 kA/m, frequency cutoff fc = 500 GHz, and wave-vector cutoff kC = $2\pi$ ×0.1255 rad/nm, as specified in Ref.
+[38].
+Using the Nyquist criterion a time sampling interval of 1 ps, and spatial sampling interval of 4 nm along the 1 $\mu$ m long track were used.
+The excitation was applied in the centre of the track for a duration of 2t0, with a temporal sinc pulse centre t0 = 200 ps.
+Three spin wave geometries are possible, depending on the direction of the bias field, namely i) backward volume for bias field along the length, ii) forward volume for bias field along the thickness, and iii) surface spin waves for bias field along the width.
 The wave-vector direction for this problem in all cases is along the length of the track, which is determined by the spatial sampling direction.
-Results for the backward volume are shown in Fig. 3 for a damping value $\alpha = 0.01$ , where a bias field $H_0 = 804$ kA/m was used, with the excitation field pulse applied along the width.
+Results for the backward volume are shown in Figure 3 for a damping value $\alpha = 0.01$ , where a bias field H0 = 804 kA/m was used, with the excitation field pulse applied along the width.
 The spin wave dispersion was obtained using a 2D Fourier transform from the y component of magnetization.
-The discretization cellsize was set to $1 \times 2 \times 1$ nm, with periodic boundary conditions used along the length only, and the RK4 method was used with a 50 fs time step.
-This results in excellent agreement between the computed spin wave dispersion and the analytical dotted lines given by $w = w_n + 2\gamma Ak^2/\mu_0 M_s$ ; here, $w_n$ are the resonance frequencies obtained at k = 0 rad/m.
+The discretization cellsize was set to 1 nm × 2 nm × 1 nm, with periodic boundary conditions [39] used along the length only, and the RK4 method was used with a 50 fs time-step.
+This results in excellent agreement between the computed spin wave dispersion and the analytical dotted lines given by $w = w_n + 2\gamma Ak^2 / \mu_0 M_s$ ; here $w_n$ are the resonance frequencies obtained at k = 0 rad/m.
 Similar tests were performed for the two remaining spin wave geometries.